BetRivers Promo Code for March - Up to $500 Bet Insurance With No Code Needed

 This first bet insurance structure is easy for new users to understand and use with a small minimum deposit of $10 required for 21+ first-time customers of the BetRivers sportsbook.

-If you’re looking for an exciting game to bet on tonight, the Duke Blue Devils vs. North Carolina Tar Heels might fit the bill.
-I personally like their SGP special of Duke -10.5 (First Half), Duke -17.5, and Over 146.5 Total Points (Including OT) at +320 odds.
+If you’re looking for an exciting game to bet on tonight, the Michigan State Spartans vs. Michigan Wolverines might fit the bill.
+I personally like their SGP special of Michigan ML + Over 150.5 (Including OT) at +125 odds.

 - BETRIVERS SPORTSBOOK (MI)